Our Team – Experience, Expertise & Excellence

 Karen is a graduate of Trinity College Dublin, IMI and DCU.
 She recently received her Doctorate in Social Studies from the University of Leicester.

-ASSISTANT COLLEGE DIRECTOR
+ACTING COLLEGE DIRECTOR

 Before assuming this role Raymond pioneered the online model and supports for the College.
 Previous to this he spent 10 years serving as the Course Director of the Social Care degree programme.
 Before joining the college, Raymond managed a residential setting for Menni Services, St. John of Gods.
 He has also worked with the Callan Institute and St. Annes, Roscrea in Ireland.
 He began his career working as part of a behavioural support team in London.